plokhotnyuk/jsoniter-scala/README.md

 - Parsing exception always reports a hexadecimal offset of `Array[Byte]` or `InputStream` where it occurs and an optional hex dump affected by error part of an internal byte buffer
 - Configurable by field annotation ability to read/write numeric fields from/to string values
+- Both key and value codecs are specialized to be work with primitives efficiently without boxing/unboxing
 - No extra buffering is required when parsing from `InputStream` or serializing to `OutputStream`
 - No dependencies on extra libraries excluding Scala's `scala-library` and `scala-reflect`